apache/spark/docs/sql-migration-guide.md

   - In Spark version 2.4, when a spark session is created via `cloneSession()`, the newly created spark session inherits its configuration from its parent `SparkContext` even though the same configuration may exist with a different value in its parent spark session.
 Since Spark 3.0, the configurations of a parent `SparkSession` have a higher precedence over the parent `SparkContext`.
 The old behavior can be restored by setting `spark.sql.legacy.sessionInitWithConfigDefaults` to `true`.

   - Since Spark 3.0, parquet logical type `TIMESTAMP_MICROS` is used by default while saving `TIMESTAMP` columns.
 In Spark version 2.4 and earlier, `TIMESTAMP` columns are saved as `INT96` in parquet files.
-To set `INT96` to `spark.sql.parquet.outputTimestampType` restores the previous behavior.
+Note that, some SQL systems such as Hive 1.x and Impala 2.x can only read `INT96` timestamps, you can set `spark.sql.parquet.outputTimestampType` as `INT96` to restore the previous behavior and keep interoperability.

   - Since Spark 3.0, if `hive.default.fileformat` is not found in `Spark SQL configuration` then it will fallback to hive-site.xml present in the `Hadoop configuration` of `SparkContext`.